-Acquired in-process research and development presents the estimated fair value of the acquired technology held by DNA/GPS, Inc. when we acquired that company in July 2022.
-The estimated fair value of the transaction was \$2,000,000 plus legal fees associated with the transaction of \$32,889 is recorded as acquired in-process research and development costs in the associated consolidated statement of operations.
+Acquired in-process research and development presents the estimated fair value of the acquired technology held by GPS/DNA when we acquired that company in July 2022.
+The transaction met the screen test as an asset acquisition for accounting purposes.
+The estimated fair value of the transaction (\$2,000,000 plus direct costs to complete the transaction of \$32,889) are classified within this account in the consolidated statement of operations.